Vinoryre/SentHive/README.md

    ```
    or simply run it inside your IDE.
    (This project does not provide command-line arguments; configuration is managed via YAML.)
+   > **Note**
+   >
+   > - All file paths in this project use **relative paths**.
+   >   As long as you maintain the directory structure as described above, the pipeline will work without any additional path modifications.

 ## Logic Chain Explanation

 If you still have patience to read further 😊, here is a detailed explanation of the logic chain and related modules: